MarvinLvn/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student under the supervision of Alejandrina Cristia, Hervé Bredin and Emmanuel Dupoux.
+I am currently a postdoctoral researcher in the GIPSA laboratory (Grenoble, France) under the supervision of Thomas Hueber in the [CRISSP team](https://www.gipsa-lab.grenoble-inp.fr/en/team/crissp).
-I work between [Meta AI](https://research.facebook.com/) and the [Cognitive Machine Learning](http://www.lscp.net/persons/dupoux/bootphon/index.html) and [Language Acquisition Across Cultures](https://lscp.dec.ens.fr/en/research/teams-lscp/language-acquisition-across-cultures) teams of the [LSCP](https://lscp.dec.ens.fr/en).
+Formerly, at [Meta AI](https://research.facebook.com/) and the [Cognitive Machine Learning](http://www.lscp.net/persons/dupoux/bootphon/index.html) and [Language Acquisition Across Cultures](https://lscp.dec.ens.fr/en/research/teams-lscp/language-acquisition-across-cultures) teams of the [LSCP](https://lscp.dec.ens.fr/en).

 My work is at the intersection of **Artificial Intelligence** and **Cognitive Sciences**.
 My research focuses on **language acquisition modeling** and **speech processing** applications to the study of language development in general.

-Broad research questions include: How can we build machines that learn to perceive language?
+Broad research questions include: How can we build machines that learn to produce and comprehend language?
 How can we better compare humans and machines in language-perceptual tasks?
 What makes infants so efficient at learning language?